CHECKLINK AI

 Suspicious Link Checker

-Review a link that already feels risky.
+Investigate a link that already feels risky.

 Phishing Link Checker

-Check URLs for phishing-style signals.
+Check phishing-style URL signals.

 Short Link Checker